cryptoscan-pro/.github/apps/cex-api.md

 **Current Price**: $1350

+What you get:

+- Free setup into your hosting
+- Free help to integrate app to your server
+- Full access to the codebase and code updates
+- Free updates for app, you can request for free updates via access to issues
+- Full access to Project Time tracking by developers

+Features:

 - WebSocket Listen price updates
 - WebSocket Listen coin listings
 - WebSocket Listen volume/price changes by % by the time